Cooper-Moreland/Engineering_4_Notebook/README.md

 ### Description

-You need to countdown from 10 seconds down to Liftoff (at 0 seconds).
-That countdown must be printed to the serial monitor.
+Countdown from 10 seconds to 0 (liftoff).
+Print that countdown to the serial monitor.
+Blink a red light each second of the countdown, and turn on a green LED to signify liftoff.

 ### Evidence